ikh-innovation/roboweldar-weld-seam-detection/README.md

 There are three possible ways to use this module:
 - Using the pre-made docker image is available at [dockerhub](https://hub.docker.com/repository/docker/roboweldar/roboweldar-weld-seam-detection).
 - Building the docker image.
 Follow the instructions at [docker](docker/README.md).
-- Building and running the application locally.
+- Building and running the application manually.
 PLease read the [architecture description](docs/architecture.md), follow the the installation instructions below.

-Docker images are made such as to communicate with the [coordinator module](https://github.com/ikh-innovation/roboweldar-networking) via an API, which is described [here](docs/api.md).
+Docker images are made such as to communicate with the [coordinator module](https://github.com/ikh-innovation/roboweldar-networking).
 If the source code is used locally, the same behavior can be achieved by running [client](networking/client.py).
-If the purpose is to read and export from a local file or to change the parameters and tweak the algorithms, start by running the [pipeline](seam-detection/pipeline.py) file, and refer to [api](docs/api.md).
+If the purpose is to read and export from a local file or to change the parameters and tweak the algorithms, start by running the [pipeline](seam-detection/pipeline.py).

 ## Installation